 - Magma Fincorp to raise $80M from IVFA, LeapFrog & KKR

 - Magma Fincorp to exit gold loan business

 - PE-backed Magma Fincorp plans to raise more funding

 - IFC lending $91M to three investee firms--Magma Fincorp, Bandhan and Au Financiers

 - PE-backed Magma Fincorp joins race for banking licence

 - ChrysCapital buys into KKR & IFC-backed NBFC Magma Fincorp

 KKR India Advisors Pvt.
-Ltd. is a private equity firm with $98.6 billion assets under management.
-It provides growth capital to companies operating in Asia Pacific, EMEA and USA.
+Ltd. is a private equity firm with $101.6 billion assets under management.
+It provides growth capital to companies operating in Asia Pacific, EMEA and United States of America.
 The firm seeks to invest in logistics, energy, finance, pharmaceuticals, food and beverages, manufacturing, retail, healthcare, media, telecom technology, infrastructure and real estate sectors.
-The company was founded in 1976 and is based in New York, USA with additional offices in Mumbai, London, Paris, Dubai, Hong Kong, Singapore and Sydney.
+The company was founded in 1976 and is based in New York with additional offices in Mumbai, London, Paris, Dubai, Hong Kong, Singapore and Sydney.

 - KKR scores second India-related exit, to sell stake in Alliance Tire to Yokohama ...